 This article by Mr. Rooter ranked number one on the SERP for the “plumbing services” keyword.

 It is easy to find related keywords.
-Go to Keyword Intelligence, and just type in your target keywords.
-It will return with hundreds of related keywords that are ready to be used.
+Go to Keyword Intelligence, and type in your target keywords.
+It will return hundreds of related keywords that are ready to be used.

 5. Get high-quality traffic using LT keywords

-It is much easier to rank for long-tail keywords than short-tail keywords because of its less competitive nature.
+It is much easier to rank for long-tail keywords than short-tail keywords because of their less competitive nature.

 Long-tail keyword brings lesser traffic, yet it gives you better traffic.